 The Clinical Informatics Fellowship has been approved by the UCLA Graduate Medical Education Committee and accredited through the Accreditation Council for Graduate Medical Education.

-Salaries and benefits for two fellowship positions are commensurate with level of training.
+Salaries and benefits for 1-2 fellowship positions are commensurate with level of training.
 The UCLA Graduate Medical Education Office posts specific information regarding salaries & benefits.

 Program name: UCLA David Geffen School of Medicine/UCLA Medical Center Program Specialty: Clinical Informatics (Internal Medicine) ACGME ID: 1390514001